Reverend Lee Koontz

 Shon was born in Atlanta but has lived in Gainesville since he was four years of age.
 He is a 1994 graduate of Brenau University where he received a B.S. in Human Resource Management with a minor in History.
-Before Shon graduated from Columbia Theological Seminary where he earned an MDIV degree during a three year matriculation, he and his wife Lori served as House Parents at a ministry called Eagle Ranch for five years where they walked alongside young men and their hurting families as they worked toward family reunification with a Christ centered basis.
-Prior to that, Shon worked for United Parcel Service for eleven years and Lori was a stay at home mom until feeling led to go into full time ministry.
+Before Shon graduated from Columbia Theological Seminary where he earned an MDIV degree during a three year matriculation, he served as a House Parent at a ministry called Eagle Ranch for five years where we walked alongside young men and their hurting families as they worked toward family reunification with a Christ centered basis.
+Prior to that, Shon worked for United Parcel Service for eleven years until feeling led to go into full time ministry.
 Before UPS, Shon worked as a Hall County Deputy for a just over a year until enrolling into college full time.
 Shon also served as a Sergeant in the United States Army Reserves for six years and is very appreciative for that experience and his time of service in the military.

-Shon and Lori have two boys, Thomas and Jonathan.
+Shon has five sons, Thomas, Jonathan, Noah, Caleb, and Micah.
 Shon’s hobbies include reading, fishing of any kind, fly tying, bee keeping, gardening, biking, hiking, canoeing, camping and anything outdoors that is even remotely dangerous and adventurous.
-His favorite hobby is spending time with his family and their six dogs, Heidi, a Parson wired hair terrier, Willie Nelson, a Powder Puff Chinese Crested, Kipper, a terrier mix, (Geoffrey) Chaucer, a feisty little Chihuahua, Sparky, a long haired Chihuahua and Ginger, a min pin.
-They also have three cats Mr. Floyd, Tobbie and Mattie that help run the home plus a small flock of hens for some amazing fresh eggs along with a couple of bee hives for some delicious honey.
+His favorite hobby is spending time with his family.
+Shon lives with his wife, Jennifer, in the North Hall area.
 They do all types of things together as a family but mostly just hang out and enjoy their home, one another and their time together.

 Shon has been on staff at First Presbyterian Church since August, 2009.
 He serves as the Associate Pastor with an emphasis in the area of Family Ministry and sharing the love to all ages.